fuentessec/RamDPA/README.md

-### Testing the toolbox
+### Testing the Toolbox
-Toolbox is designed for be used and extended by the scientific comunity.
+RamDPA is designed for be used and extended by the scientific comunity.
 To get use to it, the `main.cpp` provided in this repository executes a DPA attack with traces obtained from the CHES2016 contest.

 Follow the steps bellow to get the traces from contest, transform them to RamDPA format and execute the Toolbox.